monarch-initiative/dipper/README.md

     Dipper can be installed as an external python package with pip3

-    * Installing Dipper with pip3

         pip3 install git+git://github.com/monarch-initiative/dipper.git

-    or;

-    * Clone the repository and run:
+    or clone the repository and run:

         pip3 install -e /path/to/git/dipper